AngheloAmir/Food-Ordering-Micro-Service/readme.md

 ## Services
 The node service runs on port 5199
+Admin App runs on port 5200
-The restaurant service runs on port 5201
+Restaurant App runs on port 5201
-The csr service runs on port 5202
+Customer App runs on port 5202
-The customer service runs on port 5203
+Delivery App runs on port 5203
-Delivery at port 5204
+Employee App runs on port 5204
-Employee at port 5205
+POS App runs on port 5205
-POS at port 5206
+The Main App for customer runs on port 5206
+Accounting App runs on port 5207